spectrocloud/librarium/docs/docs-content/tutorials/edge/deploy-cluster-virtualbox.md

 be managed locally on-site through the [Local UI](../../clusters/edge/local-ui/local-ui.md) or centrally through the Palette management plane.

-Before forming a cluster, the Edge Hosts must be prepared and registered with Palette.
+Before forming a cluster, the Edge hosts must be prepared and registered with Palette.
 This involves the [EdgeForge workflow](../../clusters/edge/edgeforge-workflow/edgeforge-workflow.md), which is responsible for building the required Edge artifacts, such as the
 [Installer ISO](../../clusters/edge/edgeforge-workflow/palette-canvos/build-installer-iso.md) and